Advantages

 Investment and cost incentives

 The Australian Government’s Research and Development (R&D) Tax Incentive encourages more industry investment in research and development.
-The incentive provides businesses investing in eligible research and development with tax offsets.
+The incentive provides businesses investing in eligible research and development with generous tax offsets.

 Australia offers competitive grant opportunities for health and medical research projects through the Medical Research Future Fund (MRFF) and National Health and Medical Research Council (NHMRC).
+These include international clinical trial opportunities to promote global collaboration and extension of cohort trials to Australia.

 Seasonal differences

 Seasonal differences between the northern and southern hemispheres allow trials dependent on seasonal factors to be conducted or continued in Australia, extending periods for patient recruitment.
-Examples include clinical trials for flu vaccines, allergy or respiratory diseases.
+Examples include clinical trials for flu vaccines, allergy and respiratory diseases.

 Strategic location